aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/note_snippets/basic_clpieu.rst

 .. note::

     Unlike previous 2.x versions, -c, -l, and -p are not default.
-If any of combination of these options are used, scancode only performs that specific task, and not the others.
+If any of combination of these options are used, ScanCode only performs that specific task, and not the others.
     ``./scancode -e`` only scans for emails, and doesn't scan for copyright/license/packages/general information.